EchoEngineering/Tera-Sync-V3-Resonance/README.md

 ## ⚠️ Disclaimer

 This plugin is not affiliated with Square Enix.
 Use at your own risk.
-Always backup your character data before using synchronization features.